francis-ohara/coding-practice/practice/README.md

 # practice
-This directory contains programs I wrote to practice new Python concepts.
+This directory contains scripts I wrote to practice new Python concepts.